carpentries-lab/python-aos-lesson/episodes/08-defensive.md

 ~~~
 {: .error}

-In the context of defensive programming,
+With respect to defensive programming,
-it can sometimes be useful to raise your own errors (using the `raise` keyword).
+it can sometimes be useful to raise your own exceptions (using the `raise` keyword).

 ~~~
 infile = 'temperature_data.txt'